-USDA appraisals are valid 150 days from the effective appraisal date.
-Lenders can extend the effective date by 90 days–up to 240 days in total–with a one-time appraisal update report.
+USDA appraisals are valid for 150 days after the appraisal is conducted.
+Lenders can extend this date by an additional 90 days by submitting a one-time "Appraisal Update Report."

 What is a USDA Home Appraisal Update?

-An appraisal update ensures the property has not declined in value since the date the original appraisal was completed.
-An appraisal update cannot be used to support a higher property value.
-If you want a home reassessed for value, a new appraisal will be required.
+An appraisal update ensures the property value has not declined since the original appraisal was conducted.
+It is important to note that an appraisal update cannot be used to support a higher property value.
+If you want a home reassessed for value, a new appraisal must be conducted.

 What if my USDA Appraisal is too low?

-If the subject property appraises for lower than the asking cost, there are solutions to move forward:
+If the property appraises for lower than the asking cost, there are several solutions you can pursue:

-- You can negotiate with the seller to lower the purchase price to the appraised value.
-Home inspections sometimes come in handy here.
+- Negotiate with the seller to lower the purchase price to the appraised value.
+Home inspections can come in handy here.

 - Appeal the appraised value.
-This process provides one more opportunity to review the appraisal, ask questions, and provide evidence to support a higher loan value.
+This process provides an opportunity to review the appraisal, ask questions, and provide evidence to support a higher loan value.

-- You can amend your purchase agreement to bring the difference instead as a down payment.
+- Amend your purchase agreement to pay the difference between the appraised value and the asking cost as a down payment.

 Who pays for USDA Appraisal Costs?

-The responsibility of paying for the appraisal varies by lender.
+A USDA home appraisal usually costs around $600 to $750.
+The burden of cost for a USDA appraisal varies by lender.
 However, the USDA program allows lenders to collect the appraisal fee at closing, which is typically the case.
-A USDA home appraisal usually costs around $600 to $750.